LEAD IN FOOD, BLUE-GREEN ALGAE, TOXIC FERTILIZER AND MORE

 TOXIC METALS IN YOUR FERTILIZER

-metals by adding them to fertilizers.
+It sounds unbelievable, but 33 states have approved the disposal of toxic metals by adding them to fertilizers.
 Toxic metals are expensive to dispose of.
-The federal EPA in conjunction with federal and state agricultural departments hatched a plan to ease the disposal problem by returning heavy metals to the earth in fertilizers.
-Unfortunately, these fertilizer products are being used by organic as well as commercial farmers.
+The federal EPA in conjunction with federal and state agricultural departments hatched this horrible plan.

-Hair analysis helped uncover this scheme.
-A group of farmers and their families became seriously ill in the small town of Quincy, Washington.
-The families experienced symptoms ranging from skin rashes and emphysema to fatal cancer.
 Many readers are familiar with the attitude about chemicals that "a little bit can't hurt".
 The logic is that the cost of waste disposal must be balanced against the amount of illness a toxin will cause, and a compromise is then struck.

 The problem with this kind of thinking are several.
 The main one is that measuring the costs of such a policy are extremely difficult.
 The effects of the poison may be subtle or delayed.
 The effects may show up only in children born to mothers who were exposed.
 This is the case with most toxic metals, which accumulate slowly and are passed easily from mother to child.

 The benefits to the companies are visible and easily calculated.
 But who knows the costs and horror of such policies?
 The cost is spread over thousands of people who for the most part cannot even trace the source of their bad health, birth defects, learning disabled and violent children and other problems that result from eating the contaminated food.
-This story was given to us by Dr. David Vaughn of Seattle, Washington.
-It will be exposed on television, hopefully this month.

-Other than growing you own food, ways to defend against toxic metals in food are: 1) keep your chemistry balanced.
-This will enhance your body's ability to excrete toxic metals, and 2) maintain your intake of healthful minerals.
+3. Maintain your intake of healthful minerals.
 If given a choice, your body will tend to absorb the good minerals instead of the toxic ones.

-THE DEAD DOCTORS DONšT LIE TAPE
+THE ÒDEAD DOCTORS DONÕT LIEÓ TAPE

 Many readers have heard a popular cassette tape entitled "Dead Doctors Don't Lie".
 The tape is used to sell colloidal minerals.
 However, the tape contains some false and misleading statements.
+Also, colloidal minerals tend to contain a lot of toxic metals.
+Often it is indicated on the label itself, in fact.
+However, they are usually present whether or not it is on the label.

 Home * Hair Analysis * Saunas * Books * Articles